GustavoContreiras/TheForgottenTibia/README.md

 - ### Two-handed melee weapons can do critical hit and bleeding effect.

-- ### The more levels you get, less points you receive.

 - ### You don't need to open monsters to pickup loots while hunting
 Just need to select the item you want to loot and add to / remove from your loot list.

 - ### You don't need to refill ammunition when hunting with arrows or bolts
 Just need to use a quiver/container on the arrow slot.

-- ### Wands and Rods maximum damage are increased with intelligence and faith.
+- ### Wands and Rods maximum damage can be increased When you advance your intelligence skill you increase your wand's maximum damage.
+Same thing works for faith and rods.

 - ### Spells are based on Faith and Intelligence
 There is no level or vocation requirement for spells.
 The more you raise faith and intelligence, more spells you get.